greenboxal/doggohub/doc/development/instrumentation.md

 # Instrumenting Ruby Code

-GitLab Performance Monitoring allows instrumenting of both methods and custom blocks of Ruby code.
+DoggoHub Performance Monitoring allows instrumenting of both methods and custom blocks of Ruby code.
 Method instrumentation is the primary form of instrumentation with block-based instrumentation only being used when we want to drill down to specific regions of code within a method.